Rob – Managing Director

 restoration business in the future when he's learnt the business ropes.
 His

-daily driver is a slammed early look 1974 Bug.
+daily driver is a Lupo GTI or a slammed early look 1974 Bug.
 He also owns a stripped out 1969

 Karmann Ghia race car and a 1969 Beetle which is currently being restored.